 With Right Hand Man, we tell you what needs improving on your website, why it needs improving, and how to improve it.
 We also explain each issue in layman’s terms so you can explain it to someone else, such as your boss or web developer.

 No, I need an SEO specialist!

 Great!
 Next step is getting a job description written, and the hiring underway.
-We can’t advice on how much an SEO specialist should earn, and we’d be here all day listing thousands of cities average pay bands for this type of role.
-You could start however by going on your favorite jobs website, and seeing what comparable roles are going for in your city.
+We can’t advise on how much an SEO specialist should earn, and we’d be here all day listing thousands of cities average pay bands for this type of role.
+You could start however by going on your favourite jobs website, and seeing what comparable roles are going for in your city.